Which Statement Best Defines The Term Premium

 1. Artificial Intelligence in Underwriting

 Machine‑learning models sift through vast data sets—social media activity, telematics, wearables—to refine risk profiles.
-This precision allows insurers to offer micro‑premium policies built for individual behavior, potentially reducing overall costs That's the part that actually makes a difference..
+This precision allows insurers to offer micro‑premium policies made for individual behavior, potentially reducing overall costs Small thing, real impact..

 2. Blockchain for Transparency